 Dynamic mutation (unstable repeat expansion)

-- Dynamic mutation: that change from generation to generation. - The expansion beyond the normal can alter gene expression and function - Parental transmission bias: anticipation occurs the mutant allele transmitted through the affected father or mother . - The expansion of premutation alleles occurs primarily in the female germline in FGXS but largest expansion causing juvenile onset HD in male germline
+- Dynamic mutation: that change from generation to generation. - The expansion beyond the normal can alter gene expression and function Might be silenced or overactivated - Parental transmission bias: anticipation occurs the mutant allele transmitted through the affected father or mother .